Local Clustering on Complex Graphs and Complex Hypergraphs: Local Clustering

 which can be found by sorting $\frac{p(v_i)}{\phi(v_i)}$ and computing the conductance of each sweep set. \end{definition}

-Given seed vertices, we calculate the random walk probability starting from these seed vertices, a.k.a.
+\textbf{Our GeneralACL and HyperACL Algorithms.} Given seed vertices, we calculate the random walk probability starting from these seed vertices, a.k.a.
 PageRank vector, and the corresponding sweep.
 The vertices that are ranked in the front of the sweep have high seeded-random-walk distributions, weighted by the stationary random walk distributions.
 Heuristically, this means the vertices that are ranked in the front are relatively more closely connected to the seed vertices.
-We prove the following theorem, which shows that GeneralACL and HyperACL, leveraging the Markov chains induced by random walks on either general graph or hypergraph, in many situations, find a quadratically optimal local cluster in terms of conductance.
+Formally, Algorithm \ref{alg: local graph} The ultimate goal of the later sections is to prove \textbf{Theorem \ref{thm: conductance bound}}, which shows that GeneralACL and HyperACL, leveraging the Markov chains induced by random walks on either general graph or hypergraph, in many situations, find a quadratically optimal local cluster in terms of conductance.

-\begin{theorem} For a vertex set $\cm{S} \subseteq \cm{V}$ that is uniformly randomly sampled from the subsets of $\cm{V}$, let $\cm{S}^*$ be the vertex set with optimal conductance among all the vertex sets containing $\cm{S}$.
-Let the \textit{PageRank Starting Distribution} be